 INHERITANCE

-Inheritance is an interactive sculpture that combines sound, movement, and hand-crafted materials to explore themes of memory and legacy.
-Using kinetic butterfly forms and wool-felted elephant skulls, the project responds to ambient sound to create a quiet meditation on life, death, and the traces we leave behind.
+Inheritance is a sculpture that combines Arduino and hand-crafted materials to explore themes of memory and legacy.
+Using mechanical butterfly and wool-felted elephant skull, the project create a quiet meditation on life, death, and the traces we leave behind.

 Inspiration